yuki24/shoelace-rails/README.md

 # Shoelace Rails

-The `shoelace-rails` gem adds useful helper methods for https://shoelace.style, the design system.
+The `shoelace-rails` gem adds useful helper methods for [Shoelace.style](https://shoelace.style), the design system.

 ## Installation

+This document assumes that you use the [webpacker](https://github.com/rails/webpacker) gem.
+You may have to tweak the examples here if you do not use it.
+However, the principle here should be the same regardless of the JS bundler you use.

 Add this line to your application's Gemfile: